djolemtr/Blog/README.md

 **Features:**

 - The main website with the homepage, users' posts, comments, contact page;
-- Admin part where the users can log in to manage their profile and posts, while the admin can manage users, categories, tags, comments, messages;
+- Admin part where the users can log in to manage their profile and posts, while the admin can manage/add users, categories, tags, comments, messages;
 - Posts can be searched by various criteria, can be hidden or pinned as important;
 - Page titles are SEO optimized.